Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 # Privacy Marker Transactions

+## Overview

-GoQuorum v21.??.? introduces a new method for processing private transactions, which can be used instead of the 'legacy' private transaction flow.
+GoQuorum v21.??.? introduces a new method for processing private transactions, which can be used instead of the normal private transaction flow.
-This makes use of a new type of public transaction referred to as a "Privacy Marker Transaction".
+This makes use of a new type of public transaction referred to as a "Privacy Marker Transaction" (PMT).
-The privacy marker transaction is distributed across the network, instead of the private transaction and the private transaction is only available to the participants.
+Only the public privacy marker transaction is added to the chain.
+The private transaction is stored in the [Privacy Manager (Tessera)](PrivateTransactionManager.md) and is only available to the participants.

 This functionality is enabled using a new command line flag and genesis flag (see [Configuration Changes]).

-The advantages of using a Privacy Marker Transaction over a standard Private Transaction are as follows:
+The advantages of using a Privacy Marker Transaction over a normal Private Transaction are as follows:

 * The contract address is hidden from public view.
 * The private transaction receipt is only visible to participants of the private transaction.